sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part1-resource-server.md

 * default identity role for `jhipster` user: `ROLE_USER`
 * default client id and secret of `web_app/web_app` configured for authorization_code flow

 and, it's really easy to start up on port 9080 with docker-compose!
+We've included a copy of it in the root directory of our github repo

 {% highlight bash %}
 docker-compose up